Opposition to mui tsai: Anti-Mui Tsai Society

-Legislations
+Legislation

-In February 1922, the Anti-Slavery Society organized a conference of twenty-two societies to discuss the matter of Mui Tsai.
+In February 1922, the Anti-Slavery Society organized a conference of twenty-two societies to discuss the matter of mui tsai.
 A week later, the Secretary for the Colonies Winston Churchill argued to the House of Commons that the system should be abolished.

 A meeting was held on January 15, 1923.
-The chairman of the Chinese Seamen's Union participated and showed willingness to adopt the Mui Tsai question as a labor issue.
+The chairman of the Chinese Seamen's Union participated and showed willingness to adopt the mui tsai question as a labor issue.
 The Female Domestic Service Ordinance was passed in 1923.
-The Mui Tsai issue reemerged after the Canton government abolished all forms of slavery in March 1927.
+The mui tsai issue reemerged after the Canton government abolished all forms of slavery in March 1927.
 In October 1928, the Anti-Mui Tsai Society declared that conditions had become worse since 1923 and sent details to groups in Britain.
-The bill ended up doing very little, except mainly to prohibit any new Mui Tsai transactions and domestic service for girls under ten years of age.
+The bill eventually prohibited any new mui tsai transactions and domestic service for girls under ten years of age.
 When the secretary of the Anti-Slavery and Aborigines Protection Society learned about the situation, letters were written to the Manchester Guardian that was soon published.
 Many British activists who had been involved in the campaign in the early 1920s resurfaced.
 They distributed articles with titles such as "Little Yellow Slaves under the Union Jack".
-Further agitation began when the practice was outlawed in neighboring Kwantung (Guandong) Province the same year.
+Further agitation began when the practice was outlawed in neighboring Guangdong Province the same year.
 This caused the Anti-Mui Tsai Society to become even more upset about the issue remaining unsolved in their province.

-In 1929, in response to pressure from Anti-Mui Tsai groups, the Legislative Council passed an amendment stating that Mui Tsai were to be registered and paid wages.
+In 1929, in response to pressure from Anti-Mui Tsai groups, the Legislative Council passed an amendment stating that mui tsai were to be registered and paid wages.
 The new colonial secretary, Passfield, told Clementi to put Part III of the 1923 ordinance into immediate effect and send six monthly reports on the progress.
-All Mui Tsai had to be registered before June 1, 1930 and further imports were forbidden.
+All mui tsai had to be registered before June 1, 1930 and further imports were forbidden.
 4,268 girls were registered.
-The Anti-Mui Tsai Society claimed that fewer than half of the Mui Tsai was actually registered.
-In July 1931, Passfield appointed a police inspector and two Chinese women inspectors to help register Mui Tsai.
+The Anti-Mui Tsai Society claimed that fewer than half of the mui tsai was actually registered.
+In July 1931, Passfield appointed a police inspector and two Chinese women inspectors to help register mui tsai.

-End of the Anti-Mui Tsai Movement
+End of the anti-mui tsai Movement

 The Anti-Mui Tsai Society disbanded in the 1930s.
 British charitable groups took over its cause and successfully pushed Parliament to enact reforms.
-Since the conclusion of the Anti-Mui Tsai movement in the 1930s, the political power of the three parties: the colonial government, the Chinese elites (as previously represented by the Kuk), and Chinese Christians (including women) has changed greatly.
+Since the conclusion of the anti-mui tsai movement in the 1930s, the political power of the three parties: the colonial government, the Chinese elites (as previously represented by the Kuk), and Chinese Christians (including women) has changed greatly.
 In April 1938, the Legislative Council passed legislation making it mandatory to register all adopted girls with the secretary for Chinese affairs.